'I'm thankful for things cancer brought me' Nurse on new single and keeping the faith

-'I'm thankful for things cancer has brought me': Leeds nurse on terminal diagnoses, new single and keeping the faith
+'I'm thankful for things cancer has brought me': Leeds nurse on terminal diagnosis, new single and keeping the faith

 Every beat of a song is a reminder that even in battle the 46-year-old could reclaim pieces of herself which a terminal cancer diagnoses had tried to cruelly steal.